anuranbaka/cppnumpy/README.md

 stored and printed in row-major order.

 # Installing
-Functionality is contained in "projects/matlib/Mat.h" header library.
+The Mat class and its functions are entirely contained within "projects/matlib/Mat.h" header library.

 # Running Tests/Examples
 Matrix arithmetic is tested in the "projects/Mat_Test/Mat_test.cpp", and demonstrates basic